duckduckgo/duckduckgo/documentation/spice2.md

 If you're not already familiar with Handlebars, *please* read the [Handlebars documentation](http://handlebarsjs.com) before continuing on.
 Don't worry if you don't fully understand how to use Handlebars; the examples will explain it to you.
 But you should, at the very least, familiarize yourself with Handlebars concepts and terminology before moving on.
 (Don't worry, it should only take a few minutes to read!)

-Below, we will walk you through several examples ranging from simple to complicated, which will explain how to use the template system and make your plugins look awesome.
+Below, we will walk you through several examples ranging from simple to complicated, which will explain how to use the template system and make your instant answers look awesome.

 ------------------------

-##Example #1 - NPM (Basic Plugin)
+##Example #1 - NPM (Basic Instant Answer)

-The NPM plugin [[link](https://duckduckgo.com/?q=npm+uglify-js)] [[code](https://github.com/duckduckgo/zeroclickinfo-spice/tree/master/share/spice/npm)] is a great example of a basic Spice implementation.
+The NPM instant answer [[link](https://duckduckgo.com/?q=npm+uglify-js)] [[code](https://github.com/duckduckgo/zeroclickinfo-spice/tree/master/share/spice/npm)] is a great example of a basic Spice implementation.
 Let's walk through it line-by-line:

 #####npm.js
 ```javascript